kjwallace/Discord_Server_to_CSV/README.md

 # Pulling Discord Data Instrcutions

-Prepared for the LabDAO <> TalentDAO collaborative effort on server health and community interaction.
+Prepared in conjunction with LabDAO <> TalentDAO on their collaborative effort on server health and community interaction.
 This bot saves server communications in a format suitable to perform natural language inference and organizational psychometrics.

 ## Summary